Germany takes on Telegram to fight extremism | DW | 19.01.2022

 Around the world, hate and illegal content is increasingly spread via the messaging service.
 But it seems no coincidence that the debate over how to fight it is taking place in Germany.

-The country has some of the world's strictest laws on what can or cannot be said.
-Forged in the late 1950s, those hate speech rules were a response to the country's Nazi past — acknowledging that the rise of National Socialism had been fueled by incendiary propaganda.
-To this day, inciting hate and violence can land you in court.
+The country has some of the world's strictest laws on what can and cannot be said.
+Forged in the late 1950s, these hate speech rules were a response to the country's Nazi past — acknowledging that the rise of National Socialism had been fueled by incendiary propaganda.
+To this day, inciting hate and violence can land you in court in Germany.

-In 2017, Germany passed a law to apply that approach to the internet.
+In 2017, Germany passed a law to apply that approach to the internet as well.
 The Network Enforcement Act, known as NetzDG, requires big social media platforms to quickly take down illegal material or face high fines.

-A spokesperson for the German justice ministry told DW that the office "considers Telegram a social network."
-This is due to the fact that since its inception, the messaging service has introduced several features of big platforms.
+A spokesperson for the German Justice Ministry told DW that the office "considers Telegram a social network."
+This is due to the fact that since its inception, the messaging service has introduced several features of the big platforms.

 Public channels, like that of author Eva Herman with over 200,000 subscribers, make Telegram a social network, German authorities say

-Although Telegram today still looks like messaging services such as WhatsApp, it acts in many ways as a social network: In public channels, for example, users can post content to an unlimited number of followers.
+Although Telegram today still shares similarities with messaging services such as WhatsApp, it acts in many ways as a social network: In public channels, for example, users can post content to an unlimited number of followers.

 Berlin's challenge now is to make Telegram adhere to its rules.

-To date, there are only very few confirmed instances when Telegram worked with authorities, such as cooperation with European police agency Europol to fight terrorism propaganda announced in 2019.
+To date, there are only very few confirmed instances when Telegram did work with authorities, such as cooperation with European police agency Europol to fight terrorism propaganda, announced in 2019.

-Last April, the German government sent two letters to the company's operational headquarters in Dubai, demanding Telegram to appoint a contact person in Germany and to make it easier for users to flag illegal content — two key requirements of the NetzDG.
+In April 2021, the German government sent two letters to the company's operational headquarters in Dubai, demanding that Telegram appoint a contact person in Germany and make it easier for users to flag illegal content — two key requirements of the NetzDG.

 The company never replied.

+But technology experts say that this would be both technically difficult, and possibly even unconstitutional.

-At the same time, they caution that, even if authorities get Telegram to cooperate, this will not help with tackling the root causes of why hate speech is circulating on the app.
+Yet they also caution that, even if authorities get Telegram to cooperate, this will not eliminate the root causes of why hate speech is circulating on the app.

 Equally important, Riedel said, is to make people understand that whatever they write online can have the same consequences as the things they say in person.

-"Say there's a robbery in a park; then police can't go to the park owner and ask for the names of the robbers, either," he said.
-"They need to conduct their own investigations to find them, and the same is true for the digital space."
+"Say there's a robbery in a park; then police can't go to the park owner and ask for the names of the robbers," he said.
+"They need to conduct their own investigations to find them, and the same is true for digital spaces."

-Too often, he added, police today still rely on academics, journalists, or activists to flag illegal content to them — which was also the case when it comes to the death threat against State Premier Manuela Schwesig.
+Too often, he added, police today still rely on academics, journalists or activists to flag illegal content to them — which was also the case when it came to the death threat against State Premier Manuela Schwesig.

-The post only gained attention after a regional lawmaker posted a screenshot on Twitter.
+The comment only gained attention after a regional lawmaker posted a screenshot on Twitter.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society.
 You can sign up here for the weekly email newsletter Berlin Briefing, to stay on top of developments as Germany enters the post-Merkel era.